Skip to main content

 USER jenkins

-Now create a file called docker-compose.yaml in a folder on your system. and populate it like the below:
+Now create a file called docker-compose.yaml in the same folder as the above Dockerfile. and populate it like the below:

 services: